sfsekaran/migrer/README.md

     bundle exec rake data:migrate

-**Run a single data migration (<version> is the timestamp at the beginning of the data migration file, just like ActiveRecord migrations):**
+**Run a single data migration (&lt;version&gt; is the timestamp at the beginning of the data migration file, just like ActiveRecord migrations):**

     bundle exec rake data:migration VERSION=<version>